materials-informatics-az/materials-informatics-az.github.io/_projects/Carter.md

 category: undergraduate researchers
 ---

-Carter Pettid is a Computer Science and Statitics student with an interest in material properties and microstructure.
-He is currently working on the application of deep learning to predict material properties.
-In his free time he develops financial algorithms.
+Carter Pettid is a student in Computer Science and Statitics with interests in computational materials science and materials informatics.
+He is currently working on the application of deep learning for modeling materials properties.
+In his free time, Carter develops financial algorithms.

 ### Education